 The Assumptionist Center The mission of the Assumptionist Center is to provide housing and hospitality for laymen studying graduate theology.
 Students can engage in the community as much or as little as they want.
 Mass, morning prayer, and evening prayer happen daily, and numerous other events occur throughout the semester.
-Contact Fr.
-Donald at email@example.com.
+Contact Brother Blair Nuyda at: firstname.lastname@example.org

 For students living near campus, BC operates several free shuttle services.

 If you are interested in a BC campus parking permit, read the Student Parking Permit Instructions on the Transportation website.
 You may order your parking permit by logging into your Agora Portal account and selecting "Parking Permits and Citations" under the "My Services" tab.
 Once ordered, you may pick up your parking permit in the Office of Student Services in Lyons Hall during normal office hours.